aartum/FlureeImoplementationAIAO/README.md

-# All in One Documentation
+# All-in-One Documentation

 ## Notes:
-This document serves as an all in one guide to continue/get started with or replicate the work done by the Nova interns in June/July of 2024.
+This document serves as an all-in-one guide to continue/get started with or replicate the work done by the Nova interns in June/July of 2024.
 ## Fluree Server Image from Docker:
 ![Docker Icon](https://www.docker.com/wp-content/uploads/2023/08/logo-guide-logos-1.svg)